 - Part 1 assists the reader to understand financial markets and the institutions that operate within them.
 This provides readers with a foundation upon which to build a more complete understanding of how financial markets assist the flow of funds between individuals and business organisations. - Part 2 covers the tools, techniques and concepts used in finance.
 These chapters provide the methodology for applications introduced throughout the book. - Part 3 explains the concepts of risk and return, and introduces personal financial management techniques that can assist readers to achieve their own financial goals. - Part 4 describes a business organisation, how it is managed and financed, and its short-term and long-term operating strategies.
-Upon reaching the final chapter, the reader will realise that many of the techniques used to achieve personal financial goals are also used by business organisations.
+The analysis of potential investments is an important process that is critical in ensuring that anticipated returns will be sufficient to meet financing costs.
+Upon reaching the final chapters, the reader will realise that many of the techniques used to achieve personal financial goals are also used by business organisations.